What is the Three Fund Portfolio?

 - It is John Bogle approved!

-- May be too simple for some.
+- The three-fund portfolio may be too simple for some people.

 Also, make sure you read the Bogleheads (Taylor Larimore) analysis of the portfolio!

-Summary and your next steps
+Suggestions for your next steps